MaximLeyenson/trigonal-curves-of-genus-five/README.md

 Construct a random canonically embedded trigonal curve of genus five in $`\mathbb{P}^4`$.

-I am merely using the ideas of David Eisenbud, who was testing Mark Green's conjecture on the gonality and projective resolutions of curves. believe).
+I am using some ideas of David Eisenbud, who was testing Mark Green's conjecture on the gonality and projective resolutions of curves. believe).
 There are no new ideas involved.